Russia is an amazing country, but before you can enjoy its myriad of sights, you’ll need to get your hands on a visa.

 After you’ve arrived in Russia and received your migration card, you have 7 working days to register your visa.
 This does not apply if you’re staying for less than 7 working days.

 By registering your Russian visa, you are essentially telling the authorities where you are staying.
-You have to register your visa to each city you visit.
+You have to register your visa in each city you visit.
 To do so, you need to fill in a short registration form.

 Hotels will automatically register your visa.
 But, if you plan on staying in an Airbnb apartment, you have to get your Russian host to complete the registration step.

 - You can apply for a visa to Russia at the Russian Visa Centre Application Website.
 This will cost you a total of £108.40.

 - You need a valid passport that is at least 18 months old and more than 6 months away from expiring after your visit to Russia.